sajari/docconv/README.md

 To add image support to the `docconv` library you first need to install and build https://github.com/otiai10/gosseract.
 Now you can add `-tags ocr` to any `go` command when building/fetching `docconv` to include support for processing images:

     $ go get -tags ocr github.com/sajari/docconv/...

+This may complain on OSX, which you can fix by installing tesseract via brew:

+	$ brew install tesseract

 ## docd tool